(A) Equipment and utensils - durability and strength.

 (3) Temperature measuring devices shall be designed to be easily readable.

-(4) Water temperature measuring devices on warewashing machines and food temperature measuring devices shall have a numerical scale, printed record, or digital readout in increments no greater than two degrees Fahrenheit or one degree Celsius in the intended range of use.
+(4) Food temperature measuring devices and water temperature measuring devices on warewashing machines shall have a numerical scale, printed record, or digital readout in increments no greater than two degrees Fahrenheit or one degree Celsius in the intended range of use.

 (Z) Warewashing machine - data plate operating specifications.